Gravitational lensing for interstellar power transmission: Alternative derivation for a two-lens transmission

-Therefore, for realistic telescopes, in the context of a two-lens system, similarly to (\ref{eq:mu_av}) and (\ref{eq:mu_av=}), we need an aperture-averaged of the PSF, yielding the relevant light amplification factor.
+Therefore, for realistic telescopes, in the context of a two-lens system, similarly to (\ref{eq:mu_av}) and (\ref{eq:mu_av=}), we need an aperture average of the PSF, yielding the relevant light amplification factor.
 After evaluating the requisite integrals and applying the large argument approximation to the involved Bessel functions, using (\ref{eq:amp-psf2-av}), we obtain: {}

 where $\theta^\pm_2$ and $a^2_\pm$ are given by (\ref{eq:S-l-the2pm}) and (\ref{eq:apm}), correspondingly.
 Clearly, this result is identical to (\ref{eq:mu_av=}).